 According to the Occupational Safety and Health Administration (OSHA), when it comes to welding, eye injuries are the single most common type of injury.
 This statistic reveals two things – welders really want to protect their eyes as it’s the most vulnerable part in arc welding and regular eye protection is not enough.

-There are different types of lenses available for visors and helmets that are used for different types of welding.
+With different types of lenses available for visors and welding helmets, choosing the best welding helmet for the type of welding job you’ll be doing is important.
 For instance, a #12 filter is recommended for arc welding.
 Using the wrong lens can cause retinal damage, both short-term and long-term.

 We also recommend getting auto-darkening helmets as they can auto-adjust the shade level so you can continue to protect your eyes while having excellent visibility.